Hope Forest shooting

-The Hope Forest shooting was a familicide in Hope Forest, South Australia on 6 September 1971, in which Clifford Bartholomew shot dead his wife, their seven children, his wife's sister-in-law and her son with a .22-calibre rifle.
-It is the deadliest familicide in Australian history.
+The Hope Forest shooting was a familicide in Hope Forest (then part of the District Council of Strathalbyn), South Australia, Australia on 6 September 1971, in which Clifford Bartholomew shot dead his wife, their seven children, his wife's sister-in-law and her son with a .22-caliber rifle.
+It was at the time the deadliest mass shooting on Australian soil, being surpassed by the Port Arthur massacre 25 years later.
+It remains the deadliest familicide in Australia's history and the country's third-deadliest mass shooting, behind the Port Arthur massacre and the Bondi Beach shooting in 2025.

 Background

-Hope Forest is a locality 40 km south of Adelaide, settled in the 1930s, where Clifford Cecil Bartholomew, a 40 year old truck driver, (Note: Bartholomew had recently lost his truck-driving job and was now working nightshift at an abattoir.) lived in a seven-room rented farmhouse with his wife and seven children.
-Heather's sister-in-law Winnis Mary Keane and her two-year-old son Daniel were holidaying with them.
-Bartholomew had relationship problems with his wife, Heather, suspecting her of having an affair with another man.
+Hope Forest is a locality 40 km south of Adelaide, near Willunga, which was first settled in the 1930s.
+Clifford Cecil Bartholomew, a 40-year-old truck driver, (Note: Bartholomew had recently lost his truck-driving job and was now working nightshift at an abattoir.) lived in a seven-room rented farmhouse with his wife and seven children.
+Heather's sister-in-law Winnis Mary Keane and her two-year-old son Daniel were holidaying with them at the time.

 Incident

-All of the victims were asleep up to the time of the shooting.
-(Note: The Age news report cited has 1 p.m., which may be a typographical error) Bartholomew struck his wife in the head with a mallet, then shot her in the head with his .22 calibre rifle.
-His other victims were shot in the head with the same rifle, some being first hit with a mallet in order to subdue them.
-Three of the children tried to escape, however they were shot in the hallway.
-Keane fled the farmhouse but Bartholomew shot her in the back of the head before she could escape.
+The killings occurred on early Monday morning, the day after Father's Day.
+All of the victims were initially asleep up to the time of the shooting.
+(Note: The Age news report cited has 1 p.m., which may be a typographical error) Bartholomew struck his wife in the head with a mallet, then shot her in the head with his .22-caliber rifle when she wouldn't stop screaming.
+His other victims were shot in the head as well, some being first hit with a mallet in order to subdue them.
+Three of the children awoke and tried to escape, however they were shot in the hallway.
+Keane tried to flee the farmhouse but Bartholomew shot her in the back of the head before she could escape.
+He also murdered her 2 year old son.